-Supports Transit First (New Building bus bulb-outs at Harrison and Bryant will allow for faster boarding and alighting of Traffic Signals - Sub- the bus speeding transit service.
-We are also exploring transit signal priority at intersection program) to prioritize buses full of passengers instead of having them wait at a red light.
-The Quick- Build project built some transit boarding islands which help speed up the bus since it does not have to pull over to a curbside zone.
+Building bus bulb-outs at Harrison and Bryant will allow for faster boarding and alighting of the bus speeding transit service.
+We are also exploring transit signal priority at intersection to prioritize buses full of passengers instead of having them wait at a red light.
+The Quick-Build project built some transit boarding islands which help speed up the bus since it does not have to pull over to a curbside zone.